-Appraisal Summary Tables Stevenson Road Option 1 Economic Context: In general the area surrounding the proposed link road is residential.
-There is also a retail park at Inshes which contains a supermarket, DIY store and some fashion stores as well as a garden centre on Culloden road close to where the junction with the new link would be located.
+Appraisal Summary Tables Stevenson Road Option 2 Deprivation (SIMD 2012).
+Economic Context: In general the area surrounding the proposed link road is residential, there is also a retail park at Inshes which contains a supermarket, DIY store and some fashion stores as well as a garden centre on Culloden road close to where the junction with the new link would be.
 Culloden Road and Inshes roundabout are important commuter links between the Smithton and Culloden areas and Inverness, therefore any impact on these links will have an economic impact.
-Planning Objectives and inversions, characteristic any impact on choose mine with have an economic impact.
-Objective: Performance against planning objective: L1: Improve journey time and increase opportunities to travel, particularly by public transport, between Aberdeen and Inverness.
-L1 - Minor Benefit All routes in the AM peak from the A96 east of Smithton to areas in Inverness (via Longman, Raigmore and Inshes) were shown to have reductions in journey times, with a 8% reduction between the A96 and Millburn Road / Harbour Road junction.
+Planning Objectives Objective: Performance against planning objective: L1: Improve journey time and increase opportunities to travel, particularly by public transport, between Aberdeen and Inverness.
+All routes from the A96 east of Smithton to areas in Inverness (via Longman, Raigmore and Inshes) were shown to have reductions in journey times.
+In the AM peak, the largest reduction is 9% between the A96 and Millburn Road / Harbour road junction, with the smallest reduction of 3% between the A96 and the A82.
 In the PM peak journey time reductions were more modest with a reduction of 3% between these two locations.
-Public transport routes between Aberdeen and Inverness use Raigmore to enter or leave the city, and the improvements in journey times through Raigmore will provide a modest benefit to bus services and may make them slightly more attractive to travellers between the two cities.
-L2.1: Improve the effectiveness of the road network hierarchy in addressing the conflict between longer distance and local traffic through rationalisation of local movements' use of Trunk Road junctions L2.1 - Minor Benefit The road network hierarchy is improved through the provision of an additional secondary road for local traffic between Sir Walter Scott Drive and Culloden Road.
-This option offers an additional crossing of the A9 for local traffic approximately 1km south of the existing Culloden Road (B9006) crossing.
-It will offer relief for the A9 Inshes Junction and the surrounding road network.
-Traffic modelling shows that in the AM peak, the link road reduces traffic on Sir Walter Scott Drive by 29% and on the Culloden Road overbridge by 11% as it offers an alternative route over the A9.
-The PM peak also exhibits a reduction in traffic flows on Sir Walter Scott Drive (22% reduction) at Inshes Roundabout and the Culloden Road overbridge (27% reduction).
-L2.2: Reduce conflicts for longer distance and local traffic for planned development areas to the east.
-L2.2 - Moderate Benefit This option provides a new crossing of the A9 to the South of the existing A9 Inshes Junction, which attracts local traffic away from the existing route via Sir Walter Scott Drive and the Culloden Road overbridge.
-The option reduces traffic on the Culloden Road overbridge by 11% in the AM peak and 27% in the PM peak, and contributes to reducing the conflict between longer distance traffic accessing the Inshes area via the A9 Inshes junction, and local traffic crossing the A9 from east to west and vice versa.
-The option also enhances access to the A9 Milton of Leys junction by providing a link to the B9177.
-L3: Improve connectivity, particularly by public transport L3- Moderate Benefit
+In the opposite direction from areas of Inverness to the A96 east of Smithton the journey time savings are low in both peak periods, at approximately 1%.
+The additional connection to the A9 will increase options for traveling across Inverness and in improving journey times would have a positive economic impact.
+The improvements in journey times for public transport services between Aberdeen and Inverness travelling via Raigmore will provide a modest benefit for bus services and may make them slightly more attractive to travellers between the two cities.
+L2.1: Improve the effectiveness of the road network hierarchy in addressing the conflict between longer distance and local traffic through rationalisation of local L2.1 - Neutral The road network hierarchy is improved through the provision of a new grade separated junction (south facing slip roads only) 1km south of the Inshes junction and an additional secondary road for local traffic travelling between Sir Walter Scott Drive and Culloden Road.
+In the AM peak, modelled traffic flows show that the new link road attracts traffic from Sir Walter Scott Drive (with a reduction of 29%), Old Perth Road (a reduction of 4%) and the Culloden Road overbridge (a reduction of 8%) as it offers an alternative route over the A9.
+The proposed south facing slip roads from Stevenson Road to